Maurice-Mueller/javascript-template-project/README.md

     - reporter: the style of the test report (here: progress)
     - buildScripts/testSetup.js: the file that will be executed before the tests will be running
     - 'src/\*\*/\*.test.js': expression to determine the location of the test files
+    - optional: pass the --color parameter at the end for more colors

 - make mocha known to ESLint
   - _.eslintrc.json_